MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 # Modern intranet roadmap

-Planning an intranet can be a daunting task.
-In this article we look at the high level tasks that IT Professionals, business owners, site owners, and content creators must do to create and maintain a successful intranet with SharePoint.
+Planning an intranet can seem like a daunting task.
+In this article we look at the high level tasks you need to do to create and maintain a successful intranet with SharePoint.

+Whether you're the company intranet owner, an IT Professional or administrator, a site owner, or a content creator, you're in the right place.
 Use this article as a hub to help you find the resources that you need for your role and the goals that you have for your intranet.
-Follow the links for more detailed information on the areas that you're working on.
+As you read the sections below, follow the links for more detailed information on the areas that you're working on.

 ![Illustration of an intranet timeline](media/intranet-timeline.png)